 A lot of times squirrels end up in your chimney by accident.
 They find an opening atop your chimney and become curious or simply fall in.
 Once squirrels have fallen in your chimney they get stuck.
 On rare occasions, we do find a nest of squirrels in the chimney.
 Once in Birmingham, MI we removed a large nest of baby squirrels.

 How Our Chimney Cap Services Work

 Most chimney caps are much different than the one in the picture.
-This is for a gas furnace so the lining is ran right through the inside of the chimney stack.
+This is for a gas furnace so the lining is run right through the inside of the chimney stack.
 If the proper chimney cap is not installed it will leave all the areas around the lining open for bats and other critters to get in.
-Keep in mind, just capping the chimney without the instillation of the one way door would have trapped the bats in the chimney.
+Keep in mind, just capping the chimney without the installation of the one-way door would have trapped the bats in the chimney.
 Once the bats are in you have to get them out, but if the chimney was capped properly the bats would not have made it in.
 Sometimes more is needed than just capping the chimney to keep bats out.
 Most chimney cap sizes are not small enough to keep bats out.
 They will keep other nuisance wildlife out like raccoons, birds, and squirrels, but not bats.
 Installing a 1/2" hardware cloth underneath the cap will help to keep bats from penetrating.
 DO NOT just install hardware cloth with no cap, because it could pile up with leaves or snow and keep it from properly ventilating.

 Chimney Capping Will Save More Than The Life of Your Chimney